-I'm making this post because I spent half a day trying to work this out, it was a pain in the arse.
+I’m making this post because I spent half a day trying to work this out and it was a pain in the arse.

 My problem was that once the server was put into AHCI mode instead of using the RAID configuration, the Windows Server installer would complain that it couldn’t install to any of the disks as they were not compatible.